Dalila Spiteri

 Dalila Spiteri (born 24 April 1997) is an Italian tennis player.

-Spiteri has a career-high WTA singles ranking of 434, achieved on 27 September 2021.
-She also has a career-high WTA doubles ranking of 419, reached on 5 August 2019.
+Spiteri has a career-high WTA singles ranking of 305, achieved on 17 June 2024.
+She also has a career-high WTA doubles ranking of 315, reached on 15 September 2023.

+Career

 Spiteri made her WTA Tour main-draw debut at the 2019 Palermo Ladies Open, in the doubles draw, partnering Federica Bilardo.

-She started 2020 season by winning three $15k tournaments (one in singles and two in doubles) in February.
+She started the 2020 season by winning three $15k tournaments (one in singles and two in doubles) in February.

+Spiteri made her WTA 1000 main-draw debut at the 2023 Italian Open, where she received a wildcard into the singles draw, losing in the first round to Caty McNally.